Menu

 Thanks to everyone who made it happen!
 Personally speaking, when I first read that we should plant the hedge on Dr Judy’s biodiversity report, I never imagined that a year later we would have actually planted ourselves a hedge!
 I wasn’t sure we’d even have our recreation ground to put it on either!

 Lots of thanks to Stephen Tickner at the landscape group, who enabled it to happen (and helped us muddle though learning how to be a friends group).
-The heideas_for_park_hedgedge planting was done by a volunteer group that Stephen organised, called Pulse.
+The hedge planting was done by a volunteer group that Stephen organised, called Pulse.
 They are committed to helping long term unemployed back into work.

 Thanks also to Mandy, who had faith and organisation to bid for the whips from the Woodland Trust, and to Caroline who found the ones from OVO Energy’s I Dig Trees project.